 What are the potential and actual causes of harm to consumers?

-Attention to privacy and security, for example networks and home or mobile devices for the consumers.
+Lack of attention to privacy and security, for example networks and home or mobile devices for the consumers.

-What are the high level risks of non-compliance, including from technological developments?
+What are the high-level risks of non-compliance, including from technological developments?

 Loss of privacy, loss of service and/or performance due to interference from non-compliant devices.